 Upgrading WHO's office in Solomon Islands

-HONIARA, Solomon Islands, 28 August 2012 - A milestone was reached today in relations between the World Health Organization (WHO) and Solomon Islands with a ceremony marking the official upgrade of the Organization’s country presence to full status as a WHO Representative Office.
+HONIARA, Solomon Islands, 28 August 2012 – An important milestone was reached today in relations between the World Health Organization (WHO) and Solomon Islands with a ceremony marking the official upgrade of the Organization’s country presence to full status as a WHO Representative Office.

-Dr Shin said the office was upgraded to keep pace with evolving public health challenges and with "rapid expansion in terms of health programmes and personnel" in Solomon Islands.
+Dr Shin said the upgrade was undertaken to keep pace with evolving public health challenges in Solomon Islands and was in keeping the office's "rapid expansion in terms of health programmes and personnel".

 "This expanding mission is a reflection of the increased importance that the government places on health, as well as a growing interest in the Pacific among development partners," he said.

-Dr Shin highlighted a recent external assessment of the WHO Office, which indicated that "both the government and development partners recognize the significant contribution of WHO" and that "both wish to ensure that WHO maintains a strong presence and performance at country level".
+Dr Shin highlighted a recent external assessment of the WHO office, which suggested that "both the government and development partners recognize the significant contribution of WHO" and that "both wish to ensure that WHO maintains a strong presence and performance at country level".

-Dr Shin and Mr Sigoto travelled later to the town of Gizo to visit clinics and health centres, seeing first-hand the collaborative work of WHO and the Ministry.
+Dr Shin and Mr Sigoto travelled later to the town of Gizo to visit clinics and area health centres and to witness the collaborative work of WHO and the ministry.

-In addition, the office is expanding its work in the area of health systems, with a strong focus on supporting the Ministry's stewardship and coordination of the health sector, as well as strengthening primary health care as the foundation for the response to noncommunicable diseases, such as heart disease, cancer and diabetes, and maternal and child health challenges.
+In addition, the office is expanding its work in the area of health systems, with a strong focus on supporting the ministry's stewardship and coordination of the health sector, as well as strengthening primary health care as the foundation for the response to the noncommunicable diseases, such as heart attacks, cancer and diabetes, and to the twin challenges of maternal and child health.